*this post contains a gifted item

 I know that sounds quite naive, but until now I’d not really paid much attention to what my food came in.

-Of course I’ve always made sure to recycle anything I can, but somehow it hadn’t quite sunk is just how much unnecessary plastic we all use every single day.
+Of course, I’ve always made sure to recycle anything I can, but somehow it hadn’t quite sunk in just how much unnecessary plastic we all use every single day.

 Every little change counts, and I’d encourage everyone to try this for a day to see how much plastic you actually use – even if you don’t think you use that much!

-It can be hard to know where to start when trying to cut back on the mount of plastic we use, so these are some of the thins I’ve been trying to do more of recently to give you some inspiration.
+It can be hard to know where to start when trying to cut back on the amount of plastic we use, so these are some of the things I’ve been trying to do more of recently to give you some inspiration.